In Call Tree, the list of calls starts with the first call in the stack descending to the one that directly created an object set.

 The list of calls consists of the following columns:

-- Start typing characters in the text box.
+Start typing characters in the field.
 As you type, the list of items narrows down, suggesting function names that match the entered substring.

 Note that you can use CamelHumps to ease finding a certain function.
 For example, to find the